- Sleek rooms, many with impressive views

-A hip, recently overhauled midsize hotel from Hyatt's newest brand, the Andaz joins an already-crowded -- and competitive -- field in West Hollywood hospitality.
+A hip, midsize hotel, the Andaz joins an already-crowded -- and competitive -- field in West Hollywood hospitality.

 A lot's changed at 8401 West Sunset Boulevard since 1975, when Robert Plant allegedly yelled, "I am a golden god!" from one of the hotel's balconies.
 The hotel once known as the "Riot Hyatt" has softened its edges considerably, reopening in January 2009 as Hyatt's second Andaz property.
-(The first is in London; two more opened in New York in 2010.)
 Gone are the balconies from which rock's two most famous Keiths -- Moon and Richards -- both tossed televisions; they have been replaced with glass-enclosed, rockstar-safe "sunrooms" that overlook the Sunset Strip.
 Also gone: windows that open, thanks, at least in spirit, to Jim Morrison, who lived at the hotel until he was reportedly evicted for hanging from his window, suspended above the Sunset Boulevard pavement.
 (For more on the hotel's riotous history, click here.)

-Based on experience, however, those are just cursory nods to the past.
-Today, about 80 percent of the Riot Hyatt's guests are business travelers; during the week, don't expect any rooftop parties or long nights at the bar.
-Andaz, Hyatt's newest brand, means "personal style" in Hindi, and the Southern California branch sports plenty of the sleek, sexy modernity you'd expect in West Hollywood: an inviting rooftop pool with 360-degree views and fun modern art (dig this dog, literally made of trash).
-The brand's tagline, "Sophistication made simple," manifests itself more in the details than the service, which can be spotty.
+Andaz means "personal style" in Hindi, and the Southern California branch sports plenty of the sleek, sexy modernity you'd expect in West Hollywood: an inviting rooftop pool with 360-degree views and fun modern art.
 The spacious, comfortable rooms feature some nice freebies, notably the high-quality snacks and (nonalcoholic) drinks and the Wi-Fi ("Our goal is to be hassle free," it says on your screen when you log in.
 "That's why the internet's on us. ...
 Surf's up!").

-It will be interesting to see how the reimagined Hyatt does.
-Its biggest obstacle may not be the building or the Andaz brand or the floundering economy, but rather the stiff competition nearby, some of it literally across the street.
-The Andaz sits on the same stretch of Standard Hollywood and celebrity magnet Chateau Marmont, which are down the road, and the extravagantly designed Mondrian and understated Sunset Tower, which you could hit with a television from the roof of the Andaz.
-You'll find better service at the Sunset Tower, higher design at the Standard, and a more happening bar scene at the Mondrian.
-And now that the Riot Hyatt is no longer riotous, you'll want the Chateau if your goal is stargazing.
-But for a nice mix of style and comfort at a reasonable rate, the Andaz is an excellent pick.as a number of other impressive hotels, including the achingly hip
+The Andaz sits on the same stretch of Sunset Boulevard as a number of other impressive hotels, including the achingly hip Standard Hollywood and celebrity magnet Chateau Marmont, which are down the road, and the extravagantly designed Mondrian and understated Sunset Tower, which you could hit with a television from the roof of the Andaz.
+It's a nice mix of style and comfort at a reasonable rate, making the Andaz an excellent pick.

 The Sunset Strip, which has long been known for its famed music clubs like the House of Blues (right across the street), the Roxy, Viper Room, and Whisky A Go-Go, has gotten significantly more upscale than its strip-club and head-shop days in the '70s and '80s.
 Not that all the grit is gone -- a few (now legal) marijuana dispensaries dot the area, and panhandlers still operate along Sunset.
 Overall, though, the neighborhood is safe and clean.